-The big news: Centre approves Tamil Nadu’s ordinance to lift jallikattu ban, and 9 other top stories
+The big news: Donald Trump takes oath as US president, and nine other top stories

 A look at the headlines right now:

-- Centre approves Tamil Nadu government’s draft ordinance to revoke jallikattu ban: The order now needs President Pranab Mukherjee’s consent to be promulgated
+- Donald Trump sworn in as 45th president of the United States: In his farewell speech, Barack Obama said the American public had made him a better president.

-- You made me a better president, says Barack Obama in farewell letter to American public: “The single most powerful word in our democracy is the word ‘We’.
-‘We shall overcome’,” he said.
+- Centre approves Tamil Nadu government’s draft ordinance to revoke jallikattu ban: The order now needs President Pranab Mukherjee’s consent to be promulgated.

 - Demonetisation led to hardship, but economy will benefit in the future, Urjit Patel tells PAC: The RBI governor assured the Parliamentary panel that the country’s cash flow will return to normal soon.